 Chemistry Trivia Quizzes - this site provides access to a variety of quizzes from different sources.

-Chemistry Cartoons - from the collection of Mr. Seiler, an Illinois high school teacher.
+{Chemistry Cartoons} - from the archived collection of Mr. Seiler, an Illinois high school teacher.

 Chemistry Joke-a-rama - guaranteed by the American Chemical Society to make you laugh.